Smoked Gouda Mac and Cheese

 This mac and cheese recipe is cooked on your stove top in a cast iron skillet.
 It’ll be ready in under 30 minutes, and it’s pretty foolproof.
 Best to ditch the boxed stuff, and make your own mac and cheese from scratch instead!
 Full instructions and ingredients are available in the printable recipe card below.

-3. Combine the macaroni and cheese sauce.
+- Combine the macaroni and cheese sauce.
 Turn off the heat and pour the cooked macaroni noodles into the cheese sauce.
 Stir gently until the macaroni is well coated.
 Serve immediately and enjoy.

-Tips for Making Smoked Gouda Mac and Cheese
+Tips for Making Gouda Mac and Cheese

-Before you jump into making your own mac and cheese, check out a few of these tips to help you get your dinner to ooey, gooey perfection:
+Before you jump into making your own mac and cheese, check out a few of these tips to help you get your dinner to ooey-gooey perfection:

-• Cook your noodles to just softened.
+- Cook your noodles to just softened.
 This mac and cheese tastes best with noodles that have barely softened.
 You don’t want any crunch in your noodles, but don’t let them overcook until they become too soft or soggy.

-• Add some mix-ins.
-If you want some extra flavor or crunch in your mac and cheese, I recommend topping your mac with crumbled bacon or sausage, jalapenos or green chiles, or even some minced herbs.
-For added spice, stir in 2 Tablespoons of Frank’s RedHot Buffalo sauce with the noodles and the sauce.
+- Add some mix-ins.
+If you want some extra flavor or crunch in your mac and cheese, I recommend you sprinkle your mac with bread crumbs, crumbled bacon, or sausage.
+You can’t go wrong with pickled jalapeños, green chiles, or even some minced herbs.

 More Mac and Cheese Recipes